PreetiPoriya/Swiggy-Sql-Case-Study/README.md

 9. Identify the most loyal customers for each restaurant.
 10. Analyze month-over-month revenue growth of a particular restaurant
 11. Discover the most frequently paired products.

+# Dataset
+The dataset contains information about users, restaurants, orders, menu, food items, and order details